 Of course, ground beef is very common for chili.
 I found that having it with a little fat makes slow cooker recipes not dry out.
 When I used the lean, I would have to add more fat so it does not dry out.

-Below is the recipe I found from a magazine.
+Below is the recipe I found in a magazine.

 Texas Beef Brisket Chili from Bon Appetit Magazine

 Short Ribs Recipe

 I found this recipe on Food and Wine Magazine website.

 I hope these chili recipes give you some ideas on what you eat for dinner this week.
 Feel free to share your favorite ones below.
 I would love to hear from you.